 You will need to be flexible and be able to travel midweek to get a cheaper rate.
 Due to the lower price point and location, this accommodation fills very early.

-Room Cost: Varies depending on season – typically US$ 128 / US$ 214 + tax per night for room with or without shared bathrooms.
+Room Cost: Varies depending on season – rooms start at US$ 129 + tax per night for rooms with or without shared bathrooms in Winter.
+Prices don’t get up too high in peak season.

 3. Kachina Lodge